Why do cancer patients need blood?

-Every donation is tested for a battery of tests (including infectious disease testing) each time you donate.
+Every donation undergoes a battery of tests (including infectious disease testing) each time you donate.
 All tests must be negative in order to be used by our patients.
 Blood is separated into components: red blood cells, platelets and plasma.

 Can I make an autologous donation?

 You must have physician approval to donate blood for yourself.
 Please call 713-792-7777 for more questions.

 I travel quite a bit.
 Am I still eligible to donate blood?